 More General Boundary Conditions

-So far we only used natural boundary conditions.
-Here we discuss how to impose other conditions like Neumann, Robin and especially Dirichlet.
-We will show how to add these to the model and how to prescribe different conditions for different components of the solution.
+So far we have used Dirichlet and trivial Neumann boundary conditions.
+Here we discuss how to impose other conditions like general Neumann, Robin and more general Dirichlet conditions.
+We will show how to add these to the model and how to prescribe different conditions for different components of the solution in the case of vector valued PDEs.

 Dirichlet boundary conditions